 To split the workload, Teradata uses a hashing algorithm that distributes the rows of each table evenly among the so-called AMPs (we will talk later in this article about exactly what an AMP is and what its tasks are.
 For now, it’s sufficient to know that AMPs are doing the main work).

 The Parsing Engine

 An important part of the Teradata architecture is the Parsing Engine (PE).

-The Parsing engine receives a request (e.g. an SQL statement) and generates an execution plan for all AMPS that are required to complete the request.
-Ideally, the plan is structured so that all AMPs start and finish their tasks at the same time.
+The Parsing engine receives a request (e.g., an SQL statement) and generates an execution plan for all AMPS that are required to complete the request.
+Ideally, the plan is structured so that all AMPs start and finish their tasks simultaneously.
 This ensures optimal parallel utilization of the system.

-As you can see in the figure above, between the AMPs and the parsing engine is the BYNET, which represents the communication network over which both the data and instructions are exchanged.
+As you can see in the figure above, between the AMPs and the parsing engine is the BYNET, representing the communication network over which both the data and instructions are exchanged.
 We talk about the BYNET in detail later in this article.